libp2p/go-libp2p-daemon/ROADMAP.md

 specially useful for testing purposes.

 When establishing connections, the daemon handles transport selection, security negotiation, and protocol and stream multiplexing.
-Streams are mapped 1:1 to local endpoints (e.g. unix sockets, shared-memory).
-Writes and reads to/from those endpoints are converted to writes and reads to/from the stream, allowing any application to interact with a libp2p network through simple, local IO.
+Streams are mapped 1:1 to connections over streaming transports supported by go-multiaddr-net.
+Writes and reads to/from those addresses are converted to writes and reads to/from the stream, allowing any application to interact with a libp2p network through simple, well-defined IO.

 The daemon exposes a control endpoint for management, supporting basic operations such as peer connection/disconnection, stream opening/closing, etc.